-Automation has experienced a substantial boom over the past several years and things are only gaining momentum.
-We couldn’t possibly cover all the latest updates and emerging trends, so here are the 10 we believe to be the most exciting emerging trends in automation for 2018.
+Automation trends have experienced a substantial boom over the past several years and things are only gaining momentum.
+We couldn’t possibly cover all the latest updates and emerging automation trends, so here are the 10 we believe to be the most exciting emerging trends in automation for 2018.

 1. Industrial Internet Of Things (IIoT) Technology Bringing Down Overhead